NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/access-control-lists/cloudflare-ip-addresses.md

 ### Notify IPs

-Notify IPs are the IP addresses where you notify Cloudflare's Secondary DNS to initiate a pull of new zone information from your Primary DNS servers:
+Notify IPs are the IP addresses where you notify Khulnasoft's Secondary DNS to initiate a pull of new zone information from your Primary DNS servers:

 ```txt
 172.65.30.82